London Hopper is for academic researchers across the UK who are building a career in computing.

 For questions please contact firstname.lastname@example.org.

-*Please note that London Hopper uses an inclusive definition of “woman” and “female”, which includes individuals who are non-binary or who identify as women.
+*Please note that London Hopper uses an inclusive definition of “woman” and “female”, which means all individuals who identify fully or partly as women.
+We also welcome non-binary people to attend and present, and everyone is welcome to attend as an audience member.

 The Research Spotlight competition focuses on women research Masters and PhD students, providing them with a friendly forum for communicating the essence of their work.
 This will be via 3-5 minutes (depending on the number of accepted submissions) recorded presentations, broadcasted during Hopper 2020.
 Presentation topics may be from any research area within the field of computing, and may encompass interdisciplinary studies connected to computing.
 There will be 10-12 spotlight presentations, split between two thirty-minute sessions.
 Prizes will be awarded for the best research spotlight presentations and each entrant will also receive a prize.